 Homeschooling A Child With Dysgraphia: A Behind The Scenes Look

-When I really stop to think about it, I realize how complex writing really is.
+When I stop to think about it, I realize how complex writing really is.
 So many things need to happen, almost simultaneously, in order for us to effectively express ourselves in written form.

 We need to think of the words we want to say, recall the letters to spell them, use our hands and fingers to write them, all the while maintaining the overall thought of what we are trying to express.